Budget Rumours: Chancellor casting the net widely for tax rises

 Income tax and national insurance

-The updated forecasts appear (though some economists are sceptical) to have prompted the abandonment of plans for an increase in income tax rates.
-Today’s FT reported that the Prime Minister and Chancellor have “ripped up” plans to raise the basic and higher income tax rates at the Budget.
-According to the FT the decision was communicated to the Office for Budget Responsibility on Wednesday in a submission of “major measures” set to be announced in the Budget.
+The updated forecasts appear to have prompted the abandonment of plans for an increase in income tax rates (though some economists are sceptical the developments are unexpected or significant enough to justify this).
+The FT (14 Nov) reported that the Prime Minister and Chancellor have “ripped up” plans to raise the basic and higher income tax rates at the Budget.
+According to the FT the decision was communicated to the Office for Budget Responsibility on Wednesday 12 November in a submission of “major measures” set to be announced in the Budget.

 According to the Telegraph the Chancellor is “poised to increase” the tax rate on earnings from shares.
 The paper says it understands Reeves will put up the rate of dividend tax as part of a drive to tax income from wealth more equally to earnings made from work.
 While noting suggestions that the rate be doubled the paper says it understands Reeves will not go that far and suggests she could opt for “a middle ground”, raising the basic rate by four points to 12.75 per cent, bringing in around £1.5bn.